-Figure 4-13 shows the appearance of the List window after the configure list -delta none command is used.
+Figure 4-12 shows the appearance of the List window after the configure list -delta none command is used.
 It corresponds to the file resulting from the write list command.
 No column is shown for deltas or events.

-Figure 4-13.
-List Window After configure list -delta none Option is Used

-Figure 4-14 shows the appearance of the List window after the configure list -delta collapse command is used.
-It corresponds to the file resulting from the write list command.
-There is a column for delta time and only the final delta value and the final value for each signal for each simulation time step (at which any events have occurred) is shown.
+Figure 4-12.
+List Window After configure list -delta none Option is Used column for delta time and only the final delta value and the final value for each signal for each simulation time step (at which any events have occurred) is shown.